 On termination of employment, employees are entitled to benefits provided for under their terms of employment.
 The liability for these benefits is recorded as the benefits accrue to the employees.

 Deferred revenue

-Deferred revenue represents payments received under contract for which the development and delivery of programs has not been completed.
-These amounts are recorded as income as the services are delivered.
+Deferred revenue represents payments received under contract for which the development and delivery of programs or research has not been completed.
+These amounts are recorded as income as the work is completed.

 Insurance